Arkellys/prop-types-plus/README.md

 # prop-types-plus

 Another library of custom PropType validators.
-It is greetly inspired by [`airbnb/prop-types`](https://github.com/airbnb/prop-types), which probably already offers the same custom types and more.
+It is greatly inspired by [`airbnb/prop-types`](https://github.com/airbnb/prop-types), which probably already offers the same custom types and more.
 I just wanted to create my own. 🙃

 ---